ideaconsult/Toxtree.js/README.md

 		data: "<location in data entry of the value of that feature>",
 		accumulate: true | false, // whether value of this feature need to be accumulated
 		search: true | false, // is this feature searchable
+		basic: true | false, // is it a basic, feature with custom behavior?
 		used: true | false, // put true if you want to make sure it won't show up on Other tab
 		visibility: none | all | main | details,
 		column: <object to be merged with dataTable column definition | function definition>